Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 reorganized pursuant to a new Texas charter to be enacted by the Legislature.

-[The Katy didn't have a Texas charter; the Legislature had granted
+The Katy didn't have a Texas charter.
+The Legislature had granted

-gambit to prevent the Katy from firing him from the I&GN.
-Right: The Fort Worth Daily Gazette of February 21, 1889 printed the entire petition submitted to the Court by Katy management asking to intervene in a lawsuit Jay Gould had filed against the I&GN.
+Ironically, Gould remained President of the I&GN even though it was owned by the Katy.
+Right: Gould's brilliant gambit -- making the I&GN insolvent -- prevented the Katy from firing him from the I&GN.
+The Fort Worth Daily Gazette of February 21, 1889 printed the petition submitted to the bankruptcy court by Katy management asking to intervene in a lawsuit Jay Gould had filed against the I&GN.
 Gould was President of the I&GN -- why would he file suit against his own railroad?
-It was the culmination of a clever ploy by Gould to force the I&GN into bankruptcy for non-repayment of a personal loan he had made to the I&GN, a loan that as President he had refused to repay.
-The money was not needed by the I&GN; the loan was made solely as a means of enabling Gould to force the I&GN into bankruptcy court, thereby preventing Katy management from firing him from the I&GN.
+It was the culmination of his clever ploy to force the I&GN into bankruptcy for non-repayment of a personal loan he had made to the I&GN, a loan that as President of the I&GN he had refused to repay.
+The money was not needed by the I&GN; the loan was made solely as a means of enabling Gould to force the I&GN into bankruptcy court, thereby preventing Katy management from firing him.
 Gould was on both sides of the bankruptcy case -- obvious corruption -- so the Katy requested an independent Receiver be appointed by the Court to run the I&GN.
 This would facilitate the Katy settling with the Receiver by repaying the funds directly to Gould, thereby terminating the I&GN's bankruptcy and enabling Katy management to fire him.
-Gould's ploy was simply to buy time to lobby the Texas Legislature to ensure that the Katy's new charter would not allow it to retain the I&GN. |
+Courts work slowly; Gould's ploy was enough to buy time to lobby the Texas Legislature to ensure that the Katy's new charter would not allow it to retain the I&GN. |

 ![]() |